There’s a big difference between your dark pair of hipster blue jeans from Abercrombie and the best hiking pants for an overnight trip or a long trek.

-If you’re looking for a pair of pants that can hack it on a weekend hike or a month-long trek through some seriously rugged terrain, then these are a solid choice.
+If you’re looking for a pair of pants that can hack it on a weekend hike or a month-long trek through some seriously rugged terrain these are a solid choice.

-The Outdoor Research Cirque pants have thick nylon-reinforced abrasion patches, articulated knees (see what that is below), boot lace hooks, and a gusseted crotch.
-Outdoor Research has created a feature rich pair of hiking pants and can’t think of anything missing from these pants.
+Outdoor Research has created a feature rich pair of Mens hiking pants and I can’t think of anything missing from these pants.

 With a flat waistband will remain comfortable under a loaded pack and the adjustable Velcro belt on each side will make sure the pants fit a wide range of sizes.